shashank1shukla/App42-Photo-Sharing/README.md

 #Design Details:

-__Initilize Services :__
+__Initialize Services :__

-First you initilize the ServiceAPI with your APIKey and SecretKey from Running Sample step #1 and #2.
+First you initialize the ServiceAPI with your APIKey and SecretKey from Running Sample step #1 and #2.
 And before this you can build UploadService from ServiceAPI object.
 By using UploadService you can upload images and file to App42CDN, fetch from it.
 Three other Services are use for this app.